Flyingfish812/p2myth/docs/Ship/Pandora.md

 > Its offensive means are so awkward to use (better than Orion, but more expensive than AB8/Klyn)

+> The first human woman created by Hephaestus on the instructions of Zeus.

 <img src="/ships/ship_97.png" style={{zoom:1}}/>

 ## Basic Info